mymaloney/Solarus_Classic/README.txt

 Inside is a pack of assets for use in the Solarus Engine in the 8-bit style, specifically the NES, the Game Boy, and the Game Boy Colour.

-Multiple versions of certain files exist: those with the suffix "colour" are pre-coloured for easy use.
-The suffix "gb" denotes a classic Game Boy colour palette.
-All others are in a grayscale palette for easy recolouring.
+Multiple branches of the git exist: Colour indicates that the sprites have been pre-coloured in a psuedo Game Boy Color style.
+Gameboy indicated that the sprites have been pre-coloured in a Game Boy style.
+The master branch is the uncoloured version.

 TO RECOLOUR: